 If employees see something, they are encouraged to say something using our hotline to report unsafe work conditions and workplace misconduct.
-Employees are encouraged to report any violations of SCBE policy or general work-related complaints to the SCS Lighthouse complaint via http://lighthouse-services.com/scsk12.
+Employees are encouraged to report any violations of SCBE policy or general work-related complaints to the MSCS Lighthouse complaint via http://lighthouse-services.com/scsk12.

-Upon receipt of a Lighthouse report, The Office of Professional Standards will vet the report and determine the nature/basis of the report and determine the appropriate next steps to redress compliant.
+Upon receipt of a Lighthouse report, the submission will be vetted and determined the nature/basis of the report and determine the appropriate next steps to redress complaint.
 After a complete investigation, if the allegations are substantiated, immediate and appropriate corrective or disciplinary action shall be initiated.
-The Office of Professional Standards will advise the complainant regarding the findings and and/or corrective measures.
+The Office of Professional Standards will advise the complainant regarding the findings and/or corrective measures.
 Remove "The investigation and response to the complainant will be completed within 20 business days."